retis-org/retis/docs/profiles.md

 ## Generic

-The `generic` profile aims at providing a starting point for investigating packets in the networking stack.
+The `generic` profile aims to provide a starting point for investigating packets in the networking stack.
 It defines a wide set of probes in various places and enables the `skb`, `skb-drop` and `skb-tracking` collectors.